GeraldineBrussa/womenInBackend/README.md

 # womenInBackend
-Building upon metCamp-web, we will continue enhancing and scaling the project.
+Building upon MetCamp-web, we will continue enhancing and scaling the project.